 Delegates will gain an in depth understanding of mental health and the factors that can affect wellbeing, as well as practical skills to spot the triggers and signs of mental illness, and the confidence to step in, reassure and support a person in distress.

-All delegates receive a mental health first aid manual, workbook, and line managers' resource to support their learning.
+All delegates receive a mental health first aid manual and workbook to support their learning.

 Who should attend?